Faculty & Instructors

 How does the library support Open Educational Resources?

-Contact us to discuss having a librarian visit your course to provide instruction or to get advice on developing learning outcomes, assignments and assessment tools.
+Contact Research Assistance to discuss support for your course or to get advice on developing learning outcomes, assignments and assessment tools.

 Numeric and geospatial data and statistics

-Contact us about in-class instruction and workshops on data collection, creation, cleaning and preparation, analysis, or visualization.
+Contact the Data Resources team about in-class instruction and workshops on data collection, creation, cleaning and preparation, analysis, or visualization.
 We provide instruction on several statistical and geospatial analysis tools.

 Studying, time management and presentation skills